hari-sree/tennis_game/README.md

 # A solution to the tennis scoring problem

+## Notes :
+Used Intellij IDE with gradle as the build tool.
+If you find any issues with building, try refreshing the project from the gradle tool in Intellij, and rebuild the project.

+## Problem :
 The scoring system for tennis works like this.

 * A match has one set and a set has many games